chikakoto/facial-expression-recognition/README.md

 ## Data file
 Original data is from https://www.kaggle.com/datasets/msambare/fer2013.

-You can access the dataset from https://drive.google.com/file/d/1SWSs4FytkIPkj_v-EQaA_YKYqyrh5G6F/view?usp=sharing.
+If you have CCNY Google account, you can access the dataset from https://drive.google.com/file/d/1SWSs4FytkIPkj_v-EQaA_YKYqyrh5G6F/view?usp=sharing.

 Also, all the feature transfered data are at https://drive.google.com/file/d/1gU6ltsuIZ1UJRlE-oniPN7FRXeGotWl8/view?usp=sharing.